hanselopolis/Paperboy/README.md

 This is the repository for my final project for COMP7327 at University of Memphis - Dr Andrew Neel, professor.

+NOTE: paperduck branch contains the .txt file that was the ducky script that was converted to python that was then converted to an .exe.
+Never could get the .bat file to properly delete the exe that spawned it.

 The idea here was to make our own malware.
 For mine, I started with the idea of using a HID emulation like DuckyScript to perform a keystroke injection attack.
 I quickly found that the implementation was a bit clunky and slow - ie, it was extremely apparent what was going on with the attack.
 To this end, I pivoted a bit to a combination of Powershell and batch script files disguised as a PDF download that would then download the payload files to the victim computer upon opening.

 This was at least mildly accomplished, though I imagine that the file will be caught by most malware detection services.